beverlyRoadGoose/jenkins-build-dashboard/README.md

 ## Jenkins Build Dashboard
 ![Demo](https://i.imgur.com/1ov75us.gif)

-This is a plugin for [Jenkins](https://jenkins.io/) that makes it possible to create customisable dashboards for monitoring the status of your jobs or builds.
+This is a [Jenkins](https://jenkins.io/) plugin for monitoring multiple jobs on customisable dashboards.

 ## Features
 - Customisable layout for each board